Withdrawing From RRSP and TFSA For Retired Canadians in 2023

 The goal with this resource is to explain to Canadians how to go about structuring their RRSP, TFSA, and Non-Registered accounts as they head into retirement, and how to weigh the tradeoffs involved for their specific situation.

-This withdrawal guide will NOT cover the “wealth building phase” of planning in-depth – although it’s definitely possible to keep growing your wealth as you enter retirement.
-In order to understand what we mean by “The 4% Rule” or “Save 25x Your Annual Budget Rule”, please check out our article on Safe Withdrawal Rates for Retired Canadians.
-If you want to know how we invest, or how we advise others to invest, check out this Questrade vs Wealthsimple comparison that looks at the two main online platforms that we recommend, as well as our Canadian all in one ETFs article.
+This RRSP and TFSA withdrawal guide will NOT cover the “wealth building phase” of planning in-depth – although it’s definitely possible to keep growing your wealth as you enter retirement.
+In order to understand what we mean by “The 4% Rule” or “Save 25x Your Annual Budget Rule”, please download our free eBook: Can I Retire Yet?

 So here’s what we decided to do: Start with the easiest wins, and then gradually work our way down to the “cherry on top” stuff – which would be nice to do, but which should be a lower priority.
-Then we’ll get to Kornel’s real-life example of how he structures his portfolio withdrawals to fund his day-to-day life.
+Then we’ll get to Kornel’s real-life example of how he has structured his TFSA and RRSP withdrawals to fund his day-to-day life.

 - Pay as little tax as possible!